gliff-ai/support/createproject.md

 ![Picture missing]

+A progress bar will appear at the bottom of the screen.
+Upload may take longer than other data transfers as the images are being encrypted during upload.
-A progress bar will appear at the bottom of the screen and once it reaches 100% the images will appear in the platform.
+Once it reaches 100% the images will appear in the platform.

 To access the image annotation interface, double click on the desired image.